johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ### Facilitating Spirit-led discipleship ###

-Holy Spirit-led discipleship is about participating in a process through which the Spirit of Christ is able to lead, warn, direct, encourage, teach and exhort us all, individually and corporately.
+Holy Spirit-led discipleship is about participating in a process through which the Spirit of Christ is able to lead, warn, direct, encourage, teach and exhort us all—personally and corporately.

 -	Discipleship is never a matter of pouring out information from a teacher or from text books, in order to fill others with the same knowledge.
 This may be how we learned in school, but Spirit-led discipleship is different.

 -	The goal of discipleship is not to establish shared dogmatic belief or conformity to the convictions of a leader, mentor or facilitator, nor to church traditions—and certainly not to every aspect of MPD.

--	Each person differs in gift and personality and stage of development, thus group members need to be empowered to learn in their own particular way and at their own pace.
+-	The goal is conformity to the Spirit of the Messiah, Jesus, and obedience to the will of the Father...

--	The aim is to allow MPD to be a vehicle for God's Spirit to disciple people—recognising that MPD itself represents just one part of a whole process through which the Messiah may be discipling people.
+-	Since, every person differs in gift and personality and stage of development, each needs be empowered to learn in their own particular way and at their own pace.

--	The goal is conformity to the Spirit of the Messiah, Jesus, and obedience to the will of the Father!
+-	The aim is therefore to allow MPD to be a vehicle for God's Spirit to speak to, educate and disciple people — recognising that MPD itself represents just one part of a whole-life process through which the Messiah may be guiding and directing his people.

 ### Facilitating openness ###